 These communities, together with other affected parties, identified several key areas that should inform the formulation of the national just transition framework.
 These included, but were not limited to, the need for:

-These and other learnings will contribute to the revision of the national just transition framework.
+These and other learnings contributed to the revision of the national just transition framework.